infragravity/sonar-docker/README.md

 Docs are available at [knowledge base](http://www.infragravity.com/knowledge-base/sonar-overview/)

 # Installation
 The below steps describe how to use Docker to create and deploy simple environment with Sonar, InfluxDb.
-The purpose of Telegraf in this case is to monitor performance for Docker containers.
+Telegraf is optional to monitor performance metrics privided by Docker.
 ## Docker
 1. Clone the repository.
 2. Review Sonar WebAPI sample configuration files and WMI queries in WQL.